ctkelley/SIAMFANLEquations.jl/README.md

       - __The book is finished.__ The manuscript will go to the publisher after a few more rounds of proofreading.
    3. [An IJulia notebook](https://github.com/ctkelley/NotebookSIAMFANL) (open source, MIT License, Creative Commons License) The latest releases of the notebook and package run correctly.
 The notebook and package from the master branches also run correctly together.
-Bug fixes prior to 1.0 may, with a low probablilty, break things in older releases.
+Bug fixes prior to 1.0 may, with an absurdly low probablilty, break things in older releases.
    3. This package (MIT License)<br>

 Content changes from (Kel03):